pbmulinzi/pbmulinzi/README.md

 ## Open To
-- Software engineering opportunities (backend or full-stack)
+- Software development opportunities
 - Apprenticeship programs
-- Collaboration on meaningful open-source or personal projects
+- Collaboration on any meaningful open-source or personal projects